 On top of that, the topical use of CBD has been shown by numerous studies to improve joint mobility and speed up the healing process after an injury.
 Many professional athletes use CBD to fight muscle inflammation and other pain-related issues.

-As research shows, very high doses of CBD can be used to cease the growth of cancer cells due to its antitumor properties, which could even help treat leukemia and similar illnesses.
+As research shows, very high doses of CBD can be used to cease the growth of cancer cells due to its antitumor properties.
 What’s optimistic about the neurological effects of CBD oil is that it has no toxic effects on humans .
+This study also shows that CBD could even help treat leukemia and similar illnesses.

 CBD has long been praised for its anti-anxiety effects.
 Actually, this is the number one reason why people use CBD oil.
 When you scan the Internet for positive voices of Cannabidiol, you will come across a sea of success stories of patients that managed to go cold turkey on their drug cocktails thanks to CBD.